SwarmStorm/awesome/README.md

 *   [zerodytrash/TikTok-Live-Connector](https://github.com/zerodytrash/TikTok-Live-Connector) - Node.js library to receive live stream events (comments, gifts, etc.) in realtime from TikTok LIVE.

 *   [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.

+*   [nextacular/nextacular](https://github.com/nextacular/nextacular) - An open-source starter kit that will help you build full-stack multi-tenant SaaS platforms efficiently and help you focus on developing your core SaaS features.
+Built on top of popular and modern technologies such as Next JS, Tailwind, Prisma, and Stripe.

 *   [guocaoyi/create-chrome-ext](https://github.com/guocaoyi/create-chrome-ext) - 🍺 Scaffolding your Chrome extension!
 Boilerplates: react \ vue \ svelte \ solid \ preact \ alpine \ lit \ stencil \ inferno \ vanilla